 The Price Relative indicator compares the performance of one security to another with a ratio chart.
-This indicator is also known as the Relative Strength indicator or sometimes the Relative Strength Comparative.
+This indicator is also known as the Relative Strength indicator or Relative Strength Comparative.
 Often, the Price Relative indicator is used to compare the performance of a stock against a benchmark index, such as the S&P 500.
 Chartists can also use the Price Relative to compare the performance of a stock to its sector or industry group.
 This makes it possible to determine if a stock is leading or lagging its peers.
 The Price Relative indicator can also be used to find stocks that are holding up better during a broad market decline or showing weakness during a broad market advance.

 Note: At StockCharts.com, a ratio ticker symbol is used to create a Price Relative indicator.
 A ratio symbol consists of two ticker symbols joined together with a colon character (e.g., “IBM:$SPX”, “$INDU:$GOLD”).
 The value of a ratio ticker symbol is equal to the close of the first symbol divided by the close of the second symbol.